 Never content to remain confined within the standard guitar repertoire, Patrick has taken steps to contribute significantly to the world of art music.
 He has commissioned and premiered several works by contemporary composers such as Andrew Zohn, Atanas Ourkouzounov, Jay Kauffman, Ginette Bellevance, and Robert F. Jones, and has inspired composers such as Daniel Boyer and Claude Engel to create and dedicate new works to him.

-Patrick Kearney has released four guitar albums: Bouquet (1997); Stringendo (2002), which is a tribute to contemporary Montreal-related composers and was nominated for the prestigious OPUS Prize; the powerful Diabolico (2004), in which the listener follows a musical timeline between ambitious youth and understated maturity; and recently the acclaimed Impressions (2009), featuring the works of M.M.Ponce, on the ATMA classique label; and more recently noVae (2020) on the Spanish label CONTRASTES RECORDS.
+Patrick Kearney has released five guitar albums: Bouquet (1997); Stringendo (2002), which is a tribute to contemporary Montreal-related composers and was nominated for the prestigious OPUS Prize; the powerful Diabolico (2004), in which the listener follows a musical timeline between ambitious youth and understated maturity; the acclaimed Impressions (2009), featuring the works of M.M.Ponce, on the ATMA classique label; and more recently noVae (2020) on the Spanish label CONTRASTES RECORDS.

 Mr. Kearney teaches guitar at Concordia University, McGill University-Schulich School of Music in Montreal as well as at Vanier College.
-He is the founder and director of the Montreal International Classical Guitar Festival and Competition (www.guitaremontreal.com), which is hosted by Concordia Music.
+He is the founder and director of the Montreal International Classical Guitar Festival and Competition: www.guitaremontreal.com.